 Music and lyrics are written by Claude Michael Schõnberg and Alain Boublil (of Les Mis fame) along with Richard Maltby Jnr with additional lyrics by Michael Mahler and they are amongst the most both powerful and poignant I have ever heard.

-I personally cannot wait to go and see this production as it is a firm favourite of mine, Critics have stated that it is not as good as the original, I would like to see for mself and judge whether this is nostalgia talking or fact.
-Certainly the cast have a lot to live up to, Lea Salonga and Monique Wilson were both superb, I alsways thought Lea was the better singer but Monique’s acting just had the edge.
-I remember clearly the critism surrounding the casting of a non-asian Jonathan Pryce in the pivitol role of Engineer which was unfounded as he was marvellous.
+I personally cannot wait to go and see this production as it is a firm favourite of mine, Critics have stated that it is not as good as the original, I would like to see for myself and judge whether this is nostalgia talking or fact.
+Certainly, the cast has a lot to live up to, Lea Salonga and Monique Wilson were both superb, I always thought Lea was the better singer but Monique’s acting just had the edge.
+I remember clearly the criticism surrounding the casting of a non-Asian Jonathan Pryce in the pivotal role of Engineer which was unfounded as he was marvellous.

 The 3 Ellens I saw, Claire Moore, Liz Callaway and Ruthie Henshall were also amazing.
 I also remember Peter Polycarpou’s rendition of Bui Doi as it gave me shivers down my spine.

 You see I AM nostalgic, it’ll be very tough to beat.
-However when I go, I shall go with an open mind.
+However, when I go, I shall go with an open mind.
 I shall be interested to see for myself how Laurence Connor’s direction differs from Hytner’s and I am hearing a lot about the lighting……lighting??
-Seems a stange thing to pick up on but interesting all the same. (lighting design by Bruno Poet)
+Seems a strange thing to pick up on but interesting all the same. (lighting design by Bruno Poet)

-UPDATE : SEEN, LOVED, REVIEWED – please see http://www.theatresoutheast.com
+UPDATE: SEEN, LOVED, REVIEWED – please see www.theatresoutheast.com

 Official Website: www.miss-saigon.com